neil-morrison44/pocket-sync/README.md

 - Export Game Boy Camera images from the save state
 - "Update All" feature to update multiple installed cores at once
 - GB Palette editor / catalogue
+- Switched to Tauri v2
+- Auto-Repair button for some common issues causing errors
+- New icons by @AbFarid

 ### Soon

-- Switching to Tauri v2 which should improve Linux performance, allow some awkward bits to be rewritten & allow the Linux / Flatpak builds to use versions of things which aren't end of life.
-Also enables using features from latest Rust versions.

 ### Longer term